 Senate Bill 18-167 went into effect August 8, 2018.
 CO811 began converting Tier Two members to Tier One in June, 2018 and continued transitioning Tier Two members until January 1, 2021.

-- Tier Two members will begin receiving electronic notifications/tickets on January 1, 2019
+- Tier Two members began receiving electronic notifications/tickets on January 1, 2019

-- Tickets/Notifications will be sent to Tier Two and recently converted Tier One members at no cost until December 31, 2020
+- Tickets/Notifications were sent to Tier Two and recently converted Tier One members until December 31, 2020 at no cost

 No, only laterals in the public right-of-way need to be registered.

 Yes, all locate tickets must have a Positive Response posted to Colorado 811 by the locate by date on the ticket starting January 1 2019.
 Members will now be able to include comments and attachments (photos, sketches, etc) to positive response.

 If Positive Response is not provided by the owners/operator by the locate by date, Colorado 811 will send an additional re-notification to that owner/operator.
 Colorado 811 will continue to send out re-notifications daily until Colorado 811 receives Positive Response.
 These notifications will be charged to the member at the standard ticket transmission fee.